List of highest-grossing superhero films: Biggest opening weekends

-Highest-grossing superhero films by year
+Highest-grossing films by year

 The following is a list of the highest-grossing superhero film by year since 1966.
 Some years have no superhero films.
 Batman has topped six years, while Godzilla has topped twelve years, the most of any superhero.
 The Marvel Cinematic Universe has topped fourteen years (every year of the 2010s, 2021–2024), the most for a franchise.
 Films based on Marvel Comics have topped twenty three years, the most for a source.